Frank Turek: Christian Apologetics

 Turek co-authored the book I Don't Have Enough Faith to Be an Atheist with Norman Geisler.
 Turek frequently delivers seminars based on the book at universities and churches throughout America.
 He is a creationist advocating for the pseudoscientific argument of intelligent design.
 He is a critic of macroevolution, but believes that adaptations in species occur over time.

 In 2008, Turek and atheist Christopher Hitchens debated the existence of God.
 On March 31, 2009, Turek and Hitchens debated the topic of atheism or theism best explaining reality at the College of New Jersey in Trenton, New Jersey.

+In 2023, New Testament professor Clark Bates edited a festschrift honoring Turek's contributions to apologetics, titled Faith Examined: New Arguments for Persistent Questions.

 Other

 On September 10, 2025, Turek was present during the assassination of Charlie Kirk, whom he described as "my dear friend."
 Turek was in the SUV assisting the team evacuating Kirk to the hospital.
-He later spoke at Charlie Kirk's funeral on September 21.
+He later spoke at Kirk's memorial service on September 21.